sinanek/ms-teams-transcript-retriever/README.md

 ```

 **Note:**
-- Replace `<YOUR_REGION>` with the Google Cloud region where you want to deploy the function (e.g., `us-central1`).
+- Replace the region with the Google Cloud region where you want to deploy the function (e.g., `us-central1`).
-- The runtime is set to `python311`, as Python 3.13 is not yet available as a Cloud Functions runtime.
-Please ensure that your code is compatible with Python 3.12.

 ### Step 7